strblr/react-stored/README.md

 ### The update function

 Like `useState`, the update function can take a value, or a _function_ taking the old value as an argument and returning the new one.
-If you update your store to the same value as the current one (using `===` for the comparison), no update is actually triggered, thus preventing useless rerenders.
+If you update the store to the same value as the current one (using `===` for the comparison), no update is actually triggered, thus preventing useless rerenders.

 ```javascript
 const [counter, setCounter] = useStore('counter')